-- Policy and secondary legislation under the Law on Water Resources (LWR) is not complete.
-Important issues which should be addressed include such things as water allocation and rights, financial sustainability of hydraulic works, flood management, and others.

-- Flood management is a critical need.
-It comes largely under the river basin umbrella, for which legislation, policies and institutional arrangements are partially in place.
-However, there are still major gaps in terms of adoption of a coordinated set of structural and non-structural measures, information and skills to implement and maintain these measures, and needed international arrangements for flood prone international rivers.

-- The capacity to develop strong policy and secondary legislation under the LWR is limited.
-This will require better coordination between ministries, agencies and provinces as well as training in strategic approaches to integrated water resources management.

-- Awareness of the LWR, secondary legislation and how these will be implemented is still at a low level.
-A clear program of information and awareness regarding the LWR and integrated water resources management is needed.
+- Policy and secondary legislation under the (LWR) is not complete: Water allocation and rights, financial sustainability of hydraulic works, flood management etc. - Flood management is a critical need: - Legislation, policies and institutional arrangements. - Major gaps: Structural and non-structural measures, information and skills to implement and maintain measures, international arrangements for flood prone international rivers. - Require better coordination between ministries, agencies and provinces, training in integrated water resources management. - Secondary legislation and how these will be implemented is still at a low level.
+Needed: - Clear program of information. - Awareness regarding the LWR. - Integrated water resources management.

-Institution Arrangement
+Institution Arrangemen

-- MARD has not yet clearly reflected its mandate for state management of water resources in a new organizational structure.
-Issues such as the need for separation of i) state management of water from ii) irrigation and hydraulic works management, and strengthening and coordination of water-related functions across departments should be addressed.
+MARD has not yet clearly reflected its mandate for state management of water resources in a new organizational structure.
+State management of water from: + Irrigation and hydraulic works management.

+- + Strengthening and coordination of water-related functions across departments.

 - The coordination between ministries and agencies is still weak.
 Some ministry mandates overlap, causing waste of resources and lost opportunities.
+The solution will involve both:

+- + Appropriate coordination mechanisms.

-The solution will involve both the development of appropriate coordination mechanisms and clear requirements from the highest levels of Government to ensure that coordination really happens.
+- + Clear requirements from the highest levels of Government.

-- Although RRBO has been established and are being activated, their role is still somewhat unclear.
-The degree to which RRBO should have decision-making authority (eg. project or budget approval), the control of RRBO by MARD and representation of multiple ministries/sectors as well as provinces are matters which should be resolved, based on both international models and local experience.
-RRBO will need support to raise awareness of members, train staff, provide equipment, etc.
+- RRBO has been established:

+- + Their role is still somewhat unclear.

+- + The control of RRBO by MARD

++ Representation of multiple ministries/sectors, provinces are matters which should be resolved, based on both international models and local experience.

++ RRBO will need support to raise awareness of members, train staff, provide equipment.

-- Institutional strengthening and capacity building is needed for different staff levels on management, planning, and other issues.
-This is particularly true at the provincial level, where lack of technical support, training, resources and a clear definition of responsibilities (with respect to central ministries and agencies and water user associations) limits the effectiveness of provincial water management.
+- Institutional strengthening and capacity building is needed for different staff levels on management, planning, and other issues, particularly at the provincial level, where lack of:

+- + Technical support.

+- + Training, resources.

+- + Clear definition of responsibilities.

 - The private sector is relatively weak and participation of water users in management, operation and maintenance of water infrastructure is still limited.
-Private sector participation could and should involve investment opportunities, provision of specialized services.

-- The coordination of international aid and assistance for the water sector has not been done in an optimal manner.
-Aid management has tended to focus on allocation and channeling of funds, rather than deeper partnerships based on real sectoral priorities.
+- The coordination of international aid and assistance for the water sector has not been done in an optimal manner, focus on allocation rather than deeper partnerships.